jenny0741/final_project/README.md

  ## Purpose

- Use the dataset from the IEEE DataPort, which include the Cleveland and Hungarian (UCI Machine Learning Repository) to create a machine learning anaylysis.
+ Use the dataset from the UCI Machine Learning Repository, which include the Cleveland and Hungarian to create a machine learning anaylysis.
 These analysis will use the various features of the dataset to predict wheather a patient has a likelihood of having a heart attack.
 The dataset must first be processed using exploratory data analysis (EDA).
 Once the datasets have been cleaned and corrected for scale, the diagnosis of heart disease (num) can be accomplished by using different machine learning algorithms.